wouterdebie/locast2tuner/README.md

 For example: if you use `--multiplex --override_zipcodes=90210,55111`, all channels from both zipcodes will be available, but multiplexed at `localhost:6077`.

 Note: This type of multiplexing makes sense in Emby, since you can add a single tuner at `http://PORT:IP` or `http://PORT:IP/lineup.m3u` and a single EPG at `http://PORT:IP/epg.xml`

+---

+## Running in Docker

+We are working on an official Docker image for this project that will use a package or precompiled binary of locast2tuner for efficiency.
+In the meantime, we have included a `Dockerfile` to use if you would like to run locast2tuner in a Docker container.

+You can build your own container image using the instructions below -  Some familiarity with Docker is required for these steps.

+1) From the project directory, build the container image with: `docker build -t locast2tuner .`

+> Note: Depending on your system resources, this may take 15 to 20 minutes to complete.

+2) Copy the included `config/config.ini.sample` file to `config/config.ini` (or to the directory of your choice) and edit the Locast username and password.

+>Your Locast username and password are the minimum configuration required.
+If you would like to adjust other options, feel free to include them in `config.ini` file using the same format.

+3) Run your container using either docker-compose (working `docker-compose.yaml` included) or with `docker run -p 6077:6077 -v ./config/:/app/config -d locast2tuner`

+> If you placed `config.ini` in a custom directory in Step #2, then you will have to adjust the Docker volume mapping on the CLI or in `docker-compose.yaml`.